lucarraro/traudem/README.md

 Refer to
 [`vignette("taudem-installation", package = "traudem")`](https://lucarraro.github.io/traudem/articles/taudem-installation.html).
-In particular after installing the TauDEM CLI and dependencies as well as the R package, please run `traudem::taudem_sitrep()`.
+In particular, after installing the TauDEM CLI and dependencies as well as the R package, please run `traudem::taudem_sitrep()`.

 ``` r